pandas-dev/pandas/doc/source/user_guide/missing_data.rst

 -------------------------------

-Because ``NaN`` is a float, a column of integers with even one missing values is cast to floating-point dtype (see :ref:`gotchas.intna` for more).
-Pandas provides a nullable integer array, which can be used by explicitly requesting the dtype:
+Because ``NaN`` is a float, a column of integers with even one missing values is cast to floating-point dtype (see :ref:`gotchas.intna` for more). pandas provides a nullable integer array, which can be used by explicitly requesting the dtype: